AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingProbabilityMaximizationBasedClusteringTargetingModel.md

 For best results, please use:

-* K-Means
+* FuzzyCMeans

   * This model sets up X number of clusters and finds the center of data.

-* Agglomerative Hierarchical

-  * This model sets up number of clusters that are equal to number of data and merge them together until it forms X number of clusters.

-* MeanShift
+* ExpectationMaximization

-  * This model sets up number of clusters that are equal to number of data and merge them together until it forms X number of clusters.
+  * This model sets up X number of clusters and finds the center of data.

-  * Trickier to set up.

 ## Initializing The Clustering Model